publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s168.md

                 (i) the enlargement of the building,

-                (ii) any elevator or escalator,
+                (ii) any elevator or escalator, or

-                (iii) any structural component benefiting a common area, and

-                (iv) the internal structural framework of the building.
+                (iii) the internal structural framework of the building.

-            (C) __Definitions and special rules__

-            For purposes of this paragraph—

-                (i) __Commitment to lease treated as lease__

-                    A commitment to enter into a lease shall be treated as a lease, and the parties to such commitment shall be treated as lessor and lessee, respectively.

-                (ii) __Related persons__

-                A lease between related persons shall not be considered a lease.
-For purposes of the preceding sentence, the term “related persons” means—

-                    (I) members of an affiliated group (as defined in section 1504), and

-                    (II) persons having a relationship described in subsection (b) of section 267; except that, for purposes of this clause, the phrase “80 percent or more” shall be substituted for the phrase “more than 50 percent” each place it appears in such subsection.

-        (4) __Election to accelerate the AMT and research credits in lieu of bonus depreciation__
+        (4) __Election to accelerate AMT credits in lieu of bonus depreciation__

             (A) __In general__

-            If a corporation elects to have this paragraph apply for the first taxable year of the taxpayer ending after March 31, 2008, in the case of such taxable year and each subsequent taxable year—
+            If a corporation elects to have this paragraph apply for any taxable year—

-                (i) paragraph (1) shall not apply to any eligible qualified property placed in service by the taxpayer,
+                (i) paragraphs (1) and (2)(F) shall not apply to any qualified property placed in service during such taxable year,

                 (ii) the applicable depreciation method used under this section with respect to such property shall be the straight line method, and

-                (iii)

-                 each of the limitations described in subparagraph (B) for any such taxable year shall be increased by the bonus depreciation amount which is—

-                    (I) determined for such taxable year under subparagraph (C), and
+                (iii) the limitation imposed by section 53(c) for such taxable year shall be increased by the bonus depreciation amount which is determined for such taxable year under subparagraph (B).

-                    (II) allocated to such limitation under subparagraph (E).

-            (B) __Limitations to be increased__

-            The limitations described in this subparagraph are—

-                (i) the limitation imposed by section 38(c), and

-                (ii) the limitation imposed by section 53(c).

-            (C) __Bonus depreciation amount__
+            (B) __Bonus depreciation amount__

             For purposes of this paragraph—